HerQ04/Melytanulas/README.md

 Implement and train diffusion models, such as DDPM (Denoising Diffusion Probabilistic Model) for generating realistic images.
 Evaluate the capabilities of the models on two different datasets (CelebA and Flowers102).

 ## functions of the files / Trainging and evaluating the modell:

-caleb_a.ipynb: Downloading and preparing the caleb_a dataset for training (Pytorch dataset)
+dogs_dataset.ipynb: Downloading and preparing the DALL-E-Dogs dataset for training

 flowers102.ipynb: Downloading and preparing the flowers102 dataset for training (Pytorch dataset)